Juan Carrillo

-Juan Carrillo is a Mexican-American politician.
+Juan Carrillo is an American politician.
 He serves as a Democratic member for the 39th district of the California State Assembly, which includes Palmdale, Lake Los Angeles, Adelanto, and Victorville.

 Life and career

 Carrillo was born in Mexico.
 At the age of fifteen, he emigrated to the United States.
 He attended Garfield High School, College of the Desert and California State Polytechnic University.

 Carrillo is a former member of the Palmdale City Council.

-In June 2022, Carrillo easily defeated former state Assemblyman Steve Fox and Andrew Rosenthal in the non-partisan primary election for the 39th district of the California State Assembly.
+In June 2022, Carrillo easily defeated former State Assemblymember Steve Fox and Andrew Rosenthal in the non-partisan primary election for the 39th district of the California State Assembly.
 In November 2022, he defeated Paul Marsh in the general election, winning 56% of the votes.
 He succeeded Luz Rivas and assumed his office on December 5, 2022.